RhodesPeter/waterfall-function-workshop/README.md

 ### Workshop:
 1) Copy the code below and paste it into [Repl](https://repl.it/languages/javascript).

-2) Create the waterfall function!
+2) Create the waterfall function to pass the test.

-3)
+3) For bonus points, create some additional tests for the waterfall function.

 ```
 function asyncAddOne(x, cb) {